 Alternative Education serves youth currently incarcerated, grades 6-12 at Osborne School within Santa Clara County Juvenile Hall in San Jose and grades 8-12 at Blue Ridge School at James Ranch in Morgan Hill.
 Students reside in the facilities during and after court placement, and the SCCOE provides educational services within the institutions, including a core academic program to support graduation and career technical education.
 Students placed at James Ranch remain for long-term placement.
 Teaching is provided to students through in-person, direct instruction.
+The Court School Program received the lowest performance level indicator for graduation rate, and the student group that received the lowest performance level indicator was socioeconomically disadvantaged students.100% of the students in the Court School Program identify as low-income.
+Due to these performance indicators, the Court School Program qualified for the equity multiplier goal.
+This goal in the LCAP strives to improve the graduation rate of socioeconomically disadvantaged students by June 2027.
+The program will work on student engagement and improvement through credit recovery, developing art and music programs, and expanding CTE pathways.
 The Edgenuity learning platform is offered as credit recovery for students to accelerate learning.
 In addition, students participate in career technical education coursework and job certifications through online programming.
 Students at James Ranch are also able to participate in career pathway courses related to building construction, culinary arts, and horticulture.
 Students who are incarcerated and who graduate while attending the SCCOE programs are offered vocational coursework toward career readiness and the ability to enroll in local community colleges through online courses.